Proven to tackle micropollutants, emerging contaminants and colour at the tertiary stage

-Utilities companies are placed under significant pressure regarding their environmental impact, cost of service and quality of supply from both consumers and regulators.
-Harmful micropollutants in both source water and wastewater streams require advanced treatment to ensure they do not cause damage to our natural ecosystems or human health.
+Utilities companies are placed under significant pressure concerning their environmental impact, cost of service and quality of supply from both consumers and regulators.

-Drinking water supplies can also contain micropollutants, including persistent pesticides such as metaldehyde.
-When this water is collected for distribution across a water network, it requires treatment to selectively remove the final hard-to-treat compounds that can persist even after activated carbon treatment.
-The advancement of water analysis techniques enables utilities companies to closely monitor for known substances as well as emerging contaminants of concern and a new approach to treatment is required to tackle these effectively.
+The advancement of water analysis enables utilities companies to closely monitor for compounds of concern and a new approach to treatment is required to tackle these effectively.